bkauf/anthos-terraform/AWS/README.md

 1. Authorize Cloud Logging / Cloud Monitoring

-   Enable logging if this is your first cluster in this project.
-You can only do this after the first cluster has been created.
+   Enable system container logging and container metrics.
+You can only do this after the first Anthos cluster has been created.
    ( [read more](https://cloud.google.com/anthos/clusters/docs/multi-cloud/aws/how-to/create-cluster#telemetry-agent-auth) )

    ``` bash